tum-pbs/pbdl-book/physgrad.md

 :class: tip

 Below, we'll proceed in the following steps:
-- Show how scaling issues and multi-modality can negatively affect NNs.
+- Show how scaling issues and multi-modality can negatively affect NN training.
-- Explain two alternatives to prevent these problems.
+- Spoiler: What was missing in our training runs with GD or Adam so far is a proper _inversion_ of the Jacobian matrix.
-- Preview: What was missing in our training runs with GD or Adam so far is a proper _inversion_ of the Jacobian matrix.
+- We'll explain two alternatives to prevent these problems: an anlytical full, and a numerical half-inversion.

 ```

 %- 2 remedies coming up:
 %    1) Treating network and simulator as separate systems instead of a single black box, we'll derive different and improved update steps that replaces the gradient of the simulator.
-As this gradient is closely related to a regular gradient, but computed via physical model equations, we refer to this update (proposed by Holl et al. {cite}`holl2021pg`) as the {\em physical gradient} (PG).
+As this gradient is closely related to a regular gradient, but computed via physical model equations, we refer to this update (proposed by Holl et al. {cite}`holl2021pg`) as the _physical gradient_ (PG).
 %        [toolbox, but requires perfect inversion]
 %    2) Treating them jointly, -> HIGs
 %        [analytical, more practical approach]